japonaisvolonte-

 Nakagawa

-If you want to explore the wonders of Japanese cuisine, this is the place for you.
-Here, the chef serves natto: fermented soybeans that are tangy and slimy.
-While the dish might sound a bit off-putting, the chef takes the time to guide you on how to enjoy it, and you’ll surely be surprised by the experience.
+If you're eager to discover the wonders of Japanese cuisine, this is the place for you!
+Here, the chef serves natto: fermented soybeans that are tangy and gooey.
+While the dish might seem a bit off-putting, the chef takes the time to explain how to enjoy it, and you'll surely be surprised by the experience.
 The rest of the menu is just as amazing and delicious!

 Address: 142 Rue Oberkampf, 75011 Paris, France